mendix/docs/content/refguide/data-hub-pane.md

 * [Search](#search) – Enter a search string of alphanumeric characters to find a service, entity, or attribute in the Data Hub Catalog.
 Entities can be dragged from the search results into your domain model as external entities.
 * [Filter](#search) – By default, the search will search for services in production environments.
 Click the **Filter** icon to include non-production environments in the search.
 * [Search results](#viewing) – The items satisfying the search string will show the service name, service version, environment that the service was deployed to, and the entities in the service.
+If attributes satisfy the search criteria, they will be displayed.
 Services and the entities that are currently being used in the current domain model are indicated with a green check-mark in the search results.
 You can drag entities from the search results into the domain model and use them as a data source for your app project.

-When no search string has been specified, the **Project** pane displays the consumed services and the external entities used in the current project:
+When no search string has been specified in the **Data Hub** pane, the **Project** pane is displayed.
+This shows the consumed services and the external entities used in the current project.
+The attributes for en:

 {{% image_container width="300" %}}![Project Section](attachments/data-hub-pane/project-section.png){{% /image_container %}}